rstacruz/oec-guide/docs/company_certification.md

 >
 > *&mdash; Taken from [POEA Revised Rules and Regulations of 2016](./revised_poea_rules_of_2016.md), part III, section 108, page 28*

-## What to do with this document
+## To do

-Work with your employer to obtain this document.
-Pass it onto POLO as part of the requirements they ask for a contract verification.
+- <input type='checkbox'> Work with your employer to obtain this document.

+- <input type='checkbox'> Pass it onto POLO as part of the requirements they ask for a contract verification.

 <br>